mlavin/django-all-access/docs/providers.rst

 It is sometimes referred to as 3-Legged OAuth due to the number of requests between the provider and consumer.

-To enable an OAuth provider you should add a ``Provider`` record with the necessary ``request_token_url``, ``authorization_url`` and ``access_token_url`` as defined by the protocol.
+To enable an OAuth provider, you should add a ``Provider`` record with the necessary ``request_token_url``, ``authorization_url`` and ``access_token_url`` as defined by the protocol.
 The provider's API documentation should detail these for you.
 You will also need to define a ``profile_url`` which is the API endpoint for requesting the currently authenticated user's profile information.
 You will also need to register for a key/secret pair from the provider.

-This protocol implemented by a number of providers.
-These providers include Twitter, Netflix, Yahoo, Linkedin, Flickr, Bitbucket and Dropbox.
+This protocol is implemented by a number of providers.
+These providers include Twitter, Netflix, Yahoo, Linkedin, Flickr, Bitbucket, and Dropbox.
 Additional providers can be found on the
 `OAuth.net Wiki <http://wiki.oauth.net/w/page/12238551/ServiceProviders>`_.